mikrostew/automatic-owl/src/colophon.md

 ### Technology

-This site is built with [Eleventy](https://github.com/11ty/eleventy), which I like so far --- it's fast and configurable.
+This site is built with [Eleventy](https://github.com/11ty/eleventy), which I like so far --- it's fast (enough) and configurable.
+I use a number of plugins, which you can see in my [.eleventy.js config file](https://github.com/mikrostew/automatic-owl/blob/main/.eleventy.js).

 I host this with [Netlify](https://www.netlify.com), which has been easy to setup and use.